MattssonV/HPCexam/README.md

 - **N** is the number of stars to sort

 Run only ./exam to test if it matches the ref_output provided

+See /Versions previous versions or algorithms that I decided against